 What Happens If a Cat Loses Its Tail?

 Road accidents can sometimes lead to tail injuries.
 If the damage is severe, the cat’s tail may need to be removed.

-If a cat loses its tail, they may struggle to jump at first, but they will usually adjust.
-Cats are incredibly adaptable creatures, and tail amputations don’t usually affect their quality of life.
+If a cat loses its tail, then it may struggle to jump at first, but it will usually adjust.
+Cats are adaptable creatures, and tail amputations don’t usually affect their quality of life.

 The tail is an essential part of the cat’s anatomy because it is used for balance and social interaction.
 Although cats use their tails to communicate with humans, we don’t always understand what they are trying to say.

-Use the above guidance to decode your cat’s behavior.
-Although you cannot know for sure how your cat is feeling, you can formulate a good guess by looking at her tail language.
+Use the above guidance to decode a feline’s behavior.
+Although you cannot know for sure how your cat is feeling, you can get a really good idea by looking at your cat’s tail language.